 When making the commitment to become a certified Master Gardener, you join a group of individuals who are passionate about horticulture AND are willing to share their passion with other people.
 Fond du Lac County Master Gardeners help to landscape schools, community parks, and other public areas.
 Further, they assist the UW-Extension office in providing research based horticultural information to the general public.
 As a Master Gardener, you have the opportunity to participate in numerous educational programs throughout the year and receive a horticultural newsletter from the Wisconsin Master Gardener Association.

-Level One Training will begin on Tuesday, September 5, 2017 and continue weekly on Tuesday evenings through early December.
-All meetings will be held in the Administration/Extension Building of UW-Fond du Lac, Room AE-205/206.
+At this time, there are no Master Gardener Level One classes scheduled.
+When scheduled, all meetings will be held in the Administration/Extension Building of UW-Fond du Lac, Room AE-205/206.

 Participants in Level One learn basics about a variety of gardening themes such as managing trees and shrubs, lawns, landscape plants, fruit crops, and vegetables.
 Members of the Master Gardener Association will teach and mentor students at each meeting.

-The program cost of $125 includes a manual and membership into the local association for one year.
+The program cost includes a manual and membership into the local association for one year.
 Need-based financial assistance is available upon request.

 Applicants to the program must consent to a criminal background check and sign the volunteer agreement before acceptance into the program.
 Previous gardening experience is not necessary.

-An EEO/AA employer, University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title VI, Title IX, and ADA requirements.
+An AA/EEO employer, Division of Extension provides equal opportunities in employment and programming, including Title VI, Title IX, and ADA requirements.
 Requests for reasonable accommodations to ensure equal access to this program should be made as early as possible.

 For more information, contact UW-Extension at 920/929-3171 or firstname.lastname@example.org.